bootstrap-vue/bootstrap-vue/src/components/carousel/README.md

 > The carousel is a slideshow for cycling through a series of content, built with CSS 3D transforms.
 > It works with a series of images, text, or custom markup.
 It also includes support for
 > previous/next controls and indicators.
-Please be aware that nested carousels are **not**
-> supported.

 ```html
 <template>